Oman Guide: VAT Executive Regulations in Oman

 It has been stated in article 73 of Executive Regulation, that the taxable person can claim the input tax incurred for the supply of goods and services prior to the registration within the period of 3 years and 6 months respectively.
-However, to claim the input VAT, the taxable person must inform the Tax Authority within 30 days of registration.
+However, to claim the input VAT in Oman, the taxable person must inform the Tax Authority within 30 days of registration.

-According to article 147 of the VAT Executive Regulation, the tax invoice must include the following content:
+According to article 147 of the VAT Executive Regulation, the tax invoice in Oman must include the following content:

 - The sentence/phrase: “Simplified Tax Invoice”